-Do I have to disclose to my supervisor if I have a medical condition or disability?
+Are employees required to disclose to their supervisor if they have a health condition or disability?

-No. You do, however, need to make known to your supervisor your needs for accommodation/adjustment resulting from the medical condition or disability.
+No. You do, however, need to make known to your supervisor your needs for accommodation/adjustment resulting from a health condition or disability.

 What does it mean to register with UReturn?

 Registration means that we complete a process that defines roles and responsibilities for you and your supervisor in a confidential manner.
 We will ask you to complete some brief forms.

 I was just diagnosed with a health condition and I'm learning how to cope with my new symptoms.
 Are there accommodations that can help?

 Adjustment to a new or changing health condition can be challenging.
 One of those challenges is determining the impact of this condition on your job.
 UReturn will work with you, your physician, and your supervisor to help determine what, if any, reasonable accommodations/adjustments are suitable, and then facilitate an accommodation request.

 An employee is out on an FMLA leave and is ready to return to work.
 How can UReturn support in this process?

 UReturn can assist employees to return to work at the earliest medically suitable point.
 UReturn will work with employees’ physicians to define functional limitations, and to explore reasonable workplace accommodations.

 I have been having performance problems on the job, and I know it is related to my health condition.
 Can my supervisor discipline me for this?